 Once you generate the challan, you will be able to use these details to make your tax payment.

-You can choose to make your tax payment directly through Zoho Books or in the GST portal.
+You can choose to make your tax payment directly from Zoho Books or from the GST portal.

 If you would like to make payment in the GST Portal, you will be able to do it right after you’ve generated your challan.
 To make the payment:

 - View your tax liability and generate your challan in the GST Portal.

 - Select the Payment Mode such as E-payment/Over the counter/NEFT/RTGS.